qouteall/immptl/docs/wiki/README.md

 ### How to find the possible incompatibe mod?

+If you encounter compatibility issue (an issue that does not arise with only Immersive Portals mod), you can firstly check [Known compatibility issues](https://github.com/qouteall/ImmersivePortalsMod/issues?q=is%3Aissue+is%3Aopen+label%3A%22Mod+Compatibility%22).

-If you don't know which specific mod is incompatible, binary search is a way of finding the incompatible mod without removing the mods one-by-one.
+If the compatibility issue is not yet known, **binary search** is a way of finding the incompatible mod without removing the mods one-by-one.
 The procedure is simple:

 1. Backup the world (because loading the world without the mod cause its content to be removed).
 2. Remove half of the existing mods, and put them aside.